 Producer Registration

 To comply with California, Colorado, Oregon, and Minnesota EPR laws for paper and packaging, obligated producers must register with CAA as required under applicable law.
-Only registered producers will gain access to CAA’s registered producer resources, including the 300 and 400 series producer events, and producer guidance that will include detailed information on producer supply reporting and fees.

 How to Register